 Merv lives in Smoketown, PA with his wife Jan.
 They have one married daughter and a grandson.
-His responsibilities at ACC include congregational and youth ministries…equipping, encouraging and mentoring ministries.
+His responsibilities at ACC include supervision of the staff team and congregational ministries…equipping, encouraging and mentoring ministries.
 He desires to see pastors and lay leaders be successful in their ministry responsibilities, and encourages healthy practices for leadership teams so that they might lead effectively.
 Developing the gifts of all persons is a ministry priority.
-He has enjoyed opportunities to volunteer with Mennonite Church USA serving on Convention Planning Committee’s, and on the Youth Leadership Team, which gives denominational leadership to youth ministry.
-Merv is energized by the joy he has experienced through the last 36 years encouraging youth to choose Faith and live life!
-He is passionate about passing on faith to youth and others through a wide spectrum of ministries.
-In his spare time, Merv enjoys woodworking, classic vehicles, the beach, but time with his eight year old grandson is a priority!
+He has enjoyed opportunities to volunteer with Mennonite Church USA over the years in a variety of responsibilities.
+Merv is energized by the joy he has experienced through the last 40 years encouraging youth and adults to choose Faith and live life!
+He is passionate about healthy leadership and passing on faith to others through a wide spectrum of ministries.
+In his spare time, Merv enjoys his extended family and a variety of hobbies!

 Joanne Dietzel, Conference Minister

 Joanne lives outside of Strasburg with her husband Dan.
 They have a son, Andrew, married to Julie, and a daughter, Angela.
-They also have one granddaughter, Adelyn.
-Her responsibilities include supporting and resourcing pastors, resourcing congregational leadership groups, and connecting with pastoral clusters.
+They also have two granddaughters, Adelyn and Brenna.
+Her responsibilities include supporting, encouraging and resourcing pastors, resourcing congregational leadership groups, and connecting with pastoral clusters.
 Joanne desires that pastors and lay leaders not only do their best in carrying out ministry responsibilities, but that they do so with joy and a passion for Christ’s church.
-She is energized by learning to know people and hearing their stories as well as encouraging people in their life journey.
-In her spare time, Joanne enjoys planning for and leading worship, playing piano, reading, greenhouse “hopping”, gardening, shopping and being grandma to Adelyn.
+She is energized by learning to know people and hearing their stories, as well as encouraging people in their life journey.
+In her spare time, Joanne enjoys planning for and leading worship, playing piano, reading, greenhouse “hopping”, gardening, shopping and being grandma to her granddaughters.

 Brook Musselman, Conference Coordinator

-Brook lives in East Petersburg with his wife Laura.
-He is a 2012 EMU graduate where he studied Peacebuilding and Development and Business Administration.
-Brook helped coordinate the Mennonite World Conference Global Youth Summit in 2015, served in a variety of positions at Camp Men-O-Lan over six summers, worked as a community adviser at EMU for two years, and completed a nine-month term with EMM as a YES team leader in Kenya.
+Brook lives in Mountville with his wife Laura, son Silas, and daughter Annalie.
+He is a 2012 graduate of Eastern Mennonite Univeristy where he studied Peacebuilding and Development, Business Administration and History.
+Brook completed a six-month term with EMM as a YES team leader in Kenya, helped coordinate the Mennonite World Conference Global Youth Summit in 2015, and leads the Step Up program for MC USA conventions.
 Brook enjoys the fulfilling work of facilitating ministry with ACC, in addition to biking, backpacking, and warm apple cider.